 Below are the top 12 comparisons between Sumo Logic vs Splunk:

 Let us discuss some key differences between Sumo Logic vs Splunk in the following points:

 - Both Sumo logic and Splunk target log management and data analytics space.

-- Sumo logic caters to the small and medium-sized organization and scalability on no of users and server agents is restricted.
+- Sumo logic caters to the small and medium-sized organization, and scalability on no of users and server agents is restricted.

-- Sumo logic is a cloud-only platform offering the services in SaaS model.
-Implementation of this tool is simple like any other cloud product.
+- Sumo logic is a cloud-only platform offering services in the SaaS model.
+Implementation of this tool is simple, like any other cloud product.
 The latest version of this tool is made available to the users due to its cloud hosting.